-My intention was set – “I was going to Tibet!”.
-One week later this article appeared on the front page of Section C of our Arizona Republic newspaper.
-The feature stated: “Tucson resident Richard D. Fisher is looking for people to join his 21-day expedition in May to Tibet, where a team will explore the Namche Barwa Canyon.”
+On February 1, 1994, Gil Gillenwater sets his intention to go to Tibet.
+One week later, this article appears on the front page of Section C of The Arizona Republic, the local newspaper.
+The feature states: “Tucson resident Richard D. Fisher is looking for people to join his 21-day expedition in May to Tibet, where a team will explore the Namche Barwa Canyon.”

 Landing in Hong Kong.

 Left to right: Jerry Dixon, Troy Gillenwater, and Chris Grace.

 Chairman Mao welcomes us to the bustling Chinese city of Chengdu.

 Flying over the Himalayas.